marielle-lopez/_nology/git/README.md

     git remote add origin git@github.com
     git push -u origin main
 ```
-You can use `-u` flag to link local repo branch to main branch of remote repo, so subsequent pushes automatically push to main branch.
+- You can use `-u` flag to link local repo branch to main branch of remote repo, so subsequent pushes automatically push to main branch

 ## Creating a Repository by Cloning
 ```